openstack/nova/doc/source/filter_scheduler.rst

 * |TypeAffinityFilter| - Only passes hosts that are not already running an instance of the requested type.
 * |AggregateTypeAffinityFilter| - limits instance_type by aggregate.
+   This filter passes hosts if no instance_type key is set or the instance_type aggregate metadata value contains the name of the instance_type requested.
+The value of the instance_type metadata entry is a string that may contain either a single instance_type name or a comma separated list of instance_type names. e.g. 'm1.nano' or "m1.nano,m1.small"
 * |ServerGroupAntiAffinityFilter| - This filter implements anti-affinity for a server group.
 First you must create a server group with a policy of 'anti-affinity' via the server groups API.
 Then, when you boot a new server,